 Mediation can be a powerful tool

 Divorce cases can be very complex, regardless of whether or not the separation is contested or uncontested.
-Going through with a trial in court can be costly for both parties involved.
+Going through a trial in court can be costly for both parties involved.
 However, mediation can be a way to resolve divorce and family law issues in a more economical and less contentious way.
 Using mediation as opposed to going through the full court process for a divorce is an option that we offer here at Randi L. Karmel, PLLC.

 Mediation can help resolve some of the most contentious divorce issues, including the following: